flutter/website/ui-performance/index.md

 switch.

 {% comment %}
-[PENDING: How to do this, either via UI or programmatically.
+[TODO: Document how to do this, either via UI or programmatically.
 At this point, disable the graphs and checkerboardOffScreenLayers.]
 {% endcomment %}

 Run the app and look for images rendered with a randomly colored checkerboard,